verhey/dbt-meetup-slides/slides.md

     )
 ```

-_Not pictured: a lot of Terraform work_
+_Not pictured: a lot of infra work_

+_Create an ECS cluster, create an ECS task definition, create an ECR repo, let them talk to each other..._

 ---
 layout: statement